tournepivoine/shinpokered-fr/README.md

 	- To encourage this, Gym Leaders now have level scaling, giving more consistent challenge across the game.
 - Giovanni now uses his unused theme song from Yellow, and has his LGPE monologue in the Rocket Hideout.
 - Jessie and James have been backported from Yellow, appearing in Mt.
 Moon, Rocket Hideout, Pokemon Tower, and Silph Co.
 Additionally, they have a post-game fight.
-- Rock Tunnel has a more workable map, now being easier to go through and having new areas to explore.
-Includes a way to get renewable fossils, items, and other interesting bits and pieces.
-Overall, it makes Flash much more rewarding to bring, showing you where the items and content are instead of being an inconvenience.
 - Diglett's Cave has a more detailed map with Onix, Wiglett, and Wugtrio also appearing!
 It also has its beta music!
+- The Day Care now contains a PC and Melanie from Yellow.
+If you pick Pikachu or Eevee and beat Misty, Melanie will give you a Bulbasaur.
-- Route 24 now features Damien, the Charmander trainer from Yellow, who only appears if Pikachu or Eevee are chosen.
+- Route 24 now features a Fishing Rod house; it's basically a Super Rod.
+It also features Damien, the Charmander trainer from Yellow.
+He only appears if Pikachu or Eevee are chosen.
 His text has been altered to be more accurate to his anime appearance.
 It also has a house where you can get a Fishing Rod.
 - Route 25 has been given a facelift, adding Bill's Lighthouse in place of the Sea Cottage.
+- Vermilion City now features Officer Jenny with the Squirtle.
+She only appears if Pikachu or Eevee are chosen.
+- Rock Tunnel has a more workable map, now being easier to go through and having new areas to explore.
+Includes a way to get renewable fossils, items, and other interesting bits and pieces.
+Overall, it makes Flash much more rewarding to bring, showing you where the items and content are instead of being an inconvenience.
+- Pokemon Tower was shortened, being less intensive and adding room for more maps.
+- Fuchsia City has been made to resemble the more walkable LGPE version, removing the Cut trees among other things.
 - The Fighting Dojo has been revamped, featuring a design reminiscent of the prototype versions; rough floors, the elder in the back, and more.
 Additionally, you can now get a Hitmontop as a third option.
 The Karate Master is also now treated somewhat more like a Gym Leader, having Gym Scaling and a Rematch system.
-- The Day Care now contains a PC and Melanie from Yellow.
-If you pick Pikachu or Eevee and beat Misty, Melanie will give you a Bulbasaur.
+- Silph Co's pathing was completely overhauled to make navigating it less tedious.
 - Cinnabar Island is a lot bigger, with the volcano being added to it.
 The mansion seems different too...
 	- Cinnabar Lab's Trade Room now features the Trader, who will evolve trade-evolving Pokemon for you!
-- Pokemon Tower was shortened, being less intensive and adding room for more maps.
-- Silph Co's pathing was completely overhauled to make navigating it less tedious.
 - Viridian Gym now has a minor new area once you make Giovanni leave.
 - Various Move Tutors from FireRed and LeafGreen have been distributed around the region, instead giving their respective TMs.
 - The S.S.
 Anne now returns after getting the Marsh Badge and features trades for Galarian forms & Evolutions, as well as Paldean Tauros.